openedx-unsupported/devstack/README.rst

     git pull
     docker build -f docker/build/ecommerce/Dockerfile . -t edxops/ecommerce:devstack

-The build commands above will use your local configuration, but pull application code from the master branch of the application's repository.
+The build commands above will use your local configuration, but will pull application code from the master branch of the application's repository.
 If you would like to use code from another branch/tag/hash, modify the ``*_VERSION`` variable that lives in the ``ansible_overrides.yml`` file beside the